 If desirable to preserve older code for documentation (for example, of an older numerical method), the code should be converted to comments.
 Alternatively, a source code control package can be used to preserve the text of older versions of a program.

-6.26.2 Guidance to language users
+6.26.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.26.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.26.5.

 Use an editor or other tool that can transform a block of code to comments to do so with dead or deactivated code.